martijnvandergeest/git-testing/README.md

 ### Server

-Before you start debugging make sure the project has been builded successfully.
+Before you start debugging make sure the project has been built successfully.
 Go to 'Debug Configurations', select the the **first** qafe-web-gwt under Java Application and press 'Debug'.

 A possible place for debugging the server is the `public void init(ServletContext servletContext)` method in the `com.qualogy.qafe.web.ContextLoader` class.
 This is the starting point for loading the server.

 **Note:** If you want to debug both server and client, press the 'Launch Default Browser' button.
-Next, remove everything of the url after the hostname:port.
-Finally, continue following the 'client' steps below.
+Next, remove everything of the url after the *hostname:port*.
+Finally, skip the next chapter until after the `mvn gwt:run-codeserver` part.

 ### Debugging client-side code in the browser

 Client-side code needs additional steps to debug.
 It uses the 'Super Dev Mode' funtionality of GWT.
 This enables client-side debugging in the Google Chrome browser without the need for any plug-ins.
 Currently only browsers that support sourcemaps allow for debugging client-side code.
 In this section we've used Google Chrome for explaining things.

-Before you start debugging make sure the project has been builded successfully.
+Before you start debugging make sure the project has been built successfully.
 The first step is to start the GWT codeserver using the following Maven command on the *platform/qafe-web-gwt* folder:
 ```
 mvn gwt:run-codeserver
 ```
 When the code server has been started successfully open the link stated at the end of the console output.
 This opens up a web page, which includes two bookmarklets.
 Add those bookmarklets to your bookmarks-bar by dragging them to that bar.
 If this does not work, copy the link location of the bookmarklets and create the necessary bookmarks manually.

-The next step is to start QAFE-Web-GWT using the following Maven command on the *platform/qafe-web-gwt* folder:
+The next step is to start qafe-web-gwt module using the following Maven command on the *platform/qafe-web-gwt* folder:
 ```
 mvn gwt:run
 ```
 This should open the 'GWT Development Mode' application.
 Press the 'Launch Default Browser' button to open the application in your browser.
 Now enable 'Super Dev Mode' by opening the 'Dev Mode On' bookmark.

 After (automatic) reloading of the page, open Chrome's Developer Tools and go to the 'Sources' tab.
-There should be one domain that corresponds to the hostname:port of the codeserver.
+There should be one domain that corresponds to the *hostname:port* of the codeserver.
 Inside this domain there should be a *sourcemaps/qafegwt* folder.
 Select a file inside this folder and click on a line number to create a breakpoint.

 A possible entry point for debugging the client could be `public void onModuleLoad()` method in the `com.qualogy.qafe.gwt.client.QAFEGWTWeb` class.
 This is a starting point for loading the UI.

 Another possible entry point could be `private static AsyncCallback<?> createCallBack` method in the `com.qualogy.qafe.gwt.client.ui.renderer.events.CallbackHandler` class.
 This method is called when, for example, actions are performed on UI elements (like clicking a button).

-### Debugging client-side code in Eclipse
+### Debugging client-side code in IDE

 To configure SuperDevMode in Eclipse, follow the steps below:
 **Note:** If Eclipse is currently open, close it or restart it after step 1.